dangoldin/annual-stats-analysis/README.md

 # annual-stats-analysis

-I collect daily stats and this is the code to analyze it.
+I've been collecting various stats for each day over the past year and this is the code to analyze and visualize it.

+TODOs:

+- Parse + analyze food data
+- Correlations with the moods